brainwane/HARK/Documentation/HARKmanual.md

 grow considerably in the near future, as new tools are "low hanging fruit" for contribution to the project.[6](HARKmanual6.html#fn6x0)

-#### 2.1  HARKcore
+#### 2.1  HARK.core

 A key goal of the project is to create modularity and interoperability between models, making them easy to combine, adapt, and extend.
-To this end, the HARKcore module specifies a framework for economic models in HARK, creating a common structure for them on two levels that can be called "microeconomic" and "macroeconomic".
+To this end, the HARK.core module specifies a framework for economic models in HARK, creating a common structure for them on two levels that can be called "microeconomic" and "macroeconomic".